brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 Wes "All over Georgetown" Jones

-Juliann "I'm looking for four able-bodied men to hold me, while a fifth beats me with a flute lyre" Kiraly
+Juliann "I’m looking for four able-bodied men to hold me, while a fifth beats me with a flute lyre" Kiraly

-Former Voice of the Band Marty "I'm too drunk to copulate, so I'll nominate Scott Johnston" Lester
+Former Voice of the Band Marty "I’m too drunk to copulate, so I’ll nominate Scott Johnston" Lester

-Katie "Let's get on the party line" Livingston
+Katie "Let’s get on the party line" Livingston

 Drum major Liz "In the Wonderland, under the sink" McCabe